uswitch/ustyle/README.md

 Due to this, you need to have the `icons.svg` symbol map on the same domain, protocol and port as your application.
 To facilite this without serving a sprockets asset, ustyle comes with some `Rack Middleware`

-For rails apps, in your `development.rb` file (you do not want this in production)
+For Rails apps, in your `development.rb` file (you do not want this in production)
 ```ruby
 config.middleware.use Ustyle::IconMiddleware
 ```

-For rack apps (including Sinatra)
+For Rack apps (including Sinatra)
 ```ruby
 configure :development do
   use Ustyle::IconMiddleware